Super Bowl XLIII: Second quarter

-Following three more completions to Miller for 26 yards and another one to Holmes for 7, reserve running back Gary Russell went into the end zone for a 1-yard touchdown run to make the score 10–0 on the second play of the second quarter.
+On the second play of the second quarter, running back Gary Russell went into the end zone for a 1-yard touchdown run, increasing the Steelers' lead to 10–0.
 They became the first team to score on its first two drives since the Denver Broncos in Super Bowl XXXII.
-On defense, Pittsburgh held Arizona to just one drive and one first down in the first quarter, while gaining 135 yards.
+On defense, the Steelers held the Cardinals to just one drive and one first down in the first quarter, while gaining 135 yards.

-The Cardinals got going for the first time midway through the second quarter as a 45-yard completion from Kurt Warner to Anquan Boldin moved the ball to the Steelers' 1-yard line.
-On the next play, Warner nearly fell over after taking the snap, but he regained his balance and threw a 1-yard touchdown pass to tight end Ben Patrick.
-After an exchange of punts, Roethlisberger threw a pass that was tipped at the line of scrimmage and intercepted by linebacker Karlos Dansby at the Steelers 34-yard line with 2:46 left in the half.
-Seven plays later, the Cardinals drove to a first down on the Pittsburgh 1-yard line.
-But with 18 seconds left, Warner's pass intended for Boldin was intercepted at the goal line by linebacker James Harrison, who then took off down the sideline for the then-longest play in Super Bowl history (having since been passed by Jacoby Jones' 108-yard kickoff return in Super Bowl XLVII), a 100-yard return for a touchdown, increasing the Steelers' lead to 17–7 at halftime.
+The Cardinals responded with a nine-play, 83-yard scoring drive.
+First, quarterback Kurt Warner completed three passes to running back Edgerrin James for 26 yards, as well as two passes to wide receiver Steve Breaston for 20.
+Warner then completed a 45-yard strike to wide receiver Anquan Boldin to reach the Steelers' 1-yard line.
+On the next play, Warner nearly fell over after taking the snap, but he quickly regained his balance and threw a 1-yard touchdown pass to tight end Ben Patrick, cutting the Cardinals' deficit to 10–7.
+It was Patrick's only touchdown reception of the season.
+After an exchange of punts, Roethlisberger threw a pass that was deflected by defensive tackle Bryan Robinson and intercepted by linebacker Karlos Dansby at the Steelers' 34-yard line just before the two-minute warning.
+Seven plays later, the Cardinals reached the Steelers' 1-yard line with a chance to take the lead before halftime.
+But with 18 seconds left, Warner's pass intended for Boldin was intercepted at the goal line by linebacker James Harrison, who then took off down the sideline for the then-longest play in Super Bowl history (having since been passed by Jacoby Jones' 108-yard kickoff return in Super Bowl XLVII), a 100-yard pick-six, increasing the Steelers' lead to 17–7 at halftime.
 Harrison faked a blitz and quietly moved into coverage to pick off Warner's pass.
-A booth review was called to verify that Harrison had broken the plane, as he was tackled at the goal line, and the ruling stood.
+A booth review was called to verify that Harrison had broken the plane, as he was tackled at the goal line by Breaston and wide receiver Larry Fitzgerald, and the ruling stood.

 Third quarter

-After forcing a punt, the Steelers started off the third quarter with another long scoring drive.
-Aided by three personal foul penalties against Arizona, they moved the ball 79 yards in 14 plays and took 8:39 off the clock.
-However, they were unable to get into the end zone, despite two first downs inside the Cardinals 10 (a penalty against Arizona on a Steelers field goal attempt gave them another chance), and they had to settle for another Reed field goal to give them a 13-point lead, 20–7.
+After forcing the Cardinals to punt to start the second half, the Steelers put together another long scoring drive.
+Aided by two 15-yard gains by Holmes and running back Willie Parker, as well as three personal foul penalties against the Cardinals' defense, including one during a field goal attempt, the Steelers moved the ball 79 yards in 15 plays and took 8:39 off the clock.
+However, despite picking up two first downs inside the Cardinals' 10-yard line, they were unable to get into the end zone, forcing them to settle for Reed's 21-yard field goal to increase their lead to 20–7.